sjoerd-verhagen/barcelona-rental-analysis/index.md

 - Find districts with the best balance of rent, size, and availability

 **What I did:**
+- Excluded _Nou Barris_ and _Sant Andreu_ due to too few listings for reliable analysis
-- Compared average rent per square metre and price variation by district
+- Compared average rent per m² and price variation by district
 - Looked at average apartment sizes alongside rents
 - Compared supply and pricing differences between one- and two-bedroom flats

 **Key takeaway:**
-- _Horta Guinardó_ offers the best value for money with low rents and large apartments but has limited listings
+-_ Horta Guinardó _offers the best value, with the lowest average rent and the second-largest apartments, but has limited listings
-- _Ciutat Vella_ has many listings and low rents but the smallest flats
+- _Ciutat Vella_ and _Eixample_ have the largest rental supply, but also the highest prices per m²
-- _Sants-Montjuïc_ has a good number of listings, low rents (third lowest), and decent apartment sizes
-- _Sarrià-Sant Gervasi_ offers slightly larger flats with only a small rent increase
+- S_arrià-Sant Gervasi_ and _Sants-Montjuïc_ show the most stable prices among districts with high supply

 **Final conclusion:**
-_Sants-Montjuïc_ and _Sarrià-Sant Gervasi_ strike the best balance and are the districts I’d prioritise for finding a spacious, affordable flat with good availability.
+_Sants-Montjuïc_ combines a low rent premium for two bedrooms with decent apartment sizes and good availability, while _Sarrià-Sant Gervasi_ offers slightly larger flats for only a small extra cost.
+Based on my goal of finding a spacious, affordable flat with a second bedroom for guests, these are the two districts I’d prioritise.

 ---